Electronic Lab Reporting (ELR)

 What is Electronic Laboratory Reporting (ELR)?

-Electronic Laboratory Reporting (ELR) is the electronic transmission from laboratories to public health of laboratory reports which identify reportable conditions.
+Electronic Laboratory Reporting (ELR) is the electronic transmission of laboratory reports from laboratories to public health agencies that identify reportable conditions.
 ELR has many benefits, including improved timeliness, reduction of manual data entry errors, and reports that are more complete.
-Electronic Laboratory Reporting has been promoted as a public health priority for the past several years and its inclusion as a meaningful use objective for public health serves as a catalyst to accelerate its adoption.
+ELR has been promoted as a public health priority for the past several years, and its inclusion as a meaningful use objective for public health serves as a catalyst to accelerate its adoption.

 Reporting Communicable Diseases to the Arkansas Department of Health